fleschutz/my-backups/README.md

 ![image](folder.jpg) The Offline Backup Checklist
 =================================================
 Prevent data loss by backing up your valuable data!
-Just follow this checklist with backup scripts and documents to perform a professional, regular and comfortable local data backup.
+Follow this checklist with backup scripts and documents to perform a professional, regular and comfortable local data backup.

 📋 Planning & Preparation
 --------------------------